Artificial Intelligence for Microbiology and Microbiome Research: Artificial Intelligence Techniques

-\subsection{When to Use Machine learning vs. Deep learning?}
+\subsection{Traditional Machine Learning vs. Deep Learning: When to Use Each}

-We do not always need fancy deep learning techniques for microbiology and microbiome research.
+As we will see later, many deep learning architectures (e.g., MLP, CNN, RNN, Transformer, GAN, AE), their variants (e.g., LSTM, VAE, GCN, BERT), their hybrids (e.g., CNN+LSTM, AE+GAN; GAN+CNN, AE+CNN), and their hybrids with traditional machine learning models (e.g., AE+SVM, CNN+Random Forest) have been widely used in microbiology and microbiome research.
+However, we have to emphasize that we do not always need advanced deep learning techniques for microbiology and microbiome research.
 Sometimes we do not need deep learning at all.
 Logistic Regression or Random Forest might work very well.
 Choosing between deep learning and traditional machine learning methods depends on data characteristics, the specific problem at hand, available computational resources, and the need for model interpretability.
 Traditional methods are generally preferred for smaller, structured datasets and scenarios requiring interpretability (such as clinical applications), while deep learning excels with large, unstructured datasets and complex tasks requiring high performance.